John W. Bricker Federal Building

-For building services and information, please contact the Bricker Federal Building Service Desk using the information in the top right box of this page.
+For building services and information, use contacts at top right.
 For other federal government information, call 1-800-FED-INFO.

-Key Tenants The Bricker Federal Building contains offices for the IRS, Housing & Urban Development, Dept. of Agriculture, SSA, and U.S. Senator Sherrod Brown.
-In the latest (2015) Tenant Satisfaction Survey, 77% rated the Bricker building and GSA services a four or five on a five-point scale.
+The Bricker Federal Building contains offices for the IRS, Housing & Urban Development, Dept. of Agriculture, SSA, and U.S. Senator Sherrod Brown.
+In the latest (2016) Tenant Satisfaction Survey, 80% rated the Bricker building and GSA services a four or five on a five-point scale.

 The building houses several amenities for federal employees, including a cafeteria and post office.

 The Bricker building is home to Robert Mangold's porcelain-enamel and steel painting Correlation: Two white line diagonals and two arcs with a 16 foot radius.